snakemode/massively-tetris/README.md

 - drag in `assets`, like images or music, to add them to your project

 On the back-end,
-- your app starts at `server.ts`
+- your app starts at `src/server.ts`
-- add frameworks and packages in `package.json`
+- add frameworks and packages in `src/package.json`
 - safely store app secrets in `.env` (nobody can see this but you and people you invite)